looker/hackernews/01_intro.md

 # Hacking HackerNews

-Hackernews data has recently been release on BigQuery's data engine.
+Hackernews data has recently been release on Google's BigQuery data engine.
 BigQuery is a giant clustered SQL engine that can query enormous amounts of data very quickly.

 ## Quick Links if you just want to play

+This article talks about building out a data model in LookML to be able to explore this data.
+If you are in a rush, you can:

 * **[Play with the HackerNews Data Dashboard](/dashboards/169)**
 * **[See the code on Github](https://github.com/looker/hackernews)**
 * **[Explore the data Directly](/explore/hackernews/stories)**

 ## Start with the raw data

-Navigating to bigquery, we see there are two table, stories and comments.
-Both tables are relatively simple
+Navigating to the [HackerNews data in BigQuery](https://bigquery.cloud.google.com/table/fh-bigquery:hackernews.stories), we see there are two table, stories and comments.
+Both tables are relatively simple in structure.

 ## Table Stories

-Each story contains and id, score, who wrote it when it was written, the score the story achieved (I believe this is 'points' on http://news.ycombinator.com.
+Each story contains a story id, the author that made the post, when it was written, the score the story achieved (I believe this is 'points' on http://news.ycombinator.com.
 Each story also as a title and the URL containing the content.
-Stories have decendants, not sure what that means yet, but we'll find out.

 <img src="https://discourse.looker.com/uploads/default/original/2X/7/77a46d2cc6933d063c8e7a5bfd8d1c08d7513237.png" width="423" height="485">